+Procedure Timeline for Person Documentation

+Completion Responsible

+1 Request and acquire records from the Within 24 Records Clerk Contact Log;

+state from which the student came hours of the Telephone

+student's Verification

+arrival Report

+2 School level designee assigns a case 1st Day of School Level Email

+manager to the student Enrollment in Designee

+Education

-Procedure Timeline for Person Documentation Completion Responsible 1 Request and acquire records from the state from which the student came Within 24 hours of the student's arrival Records Clerk Contact Log; Telephone Verification Report 2 School level designee assigns a case manager to the student 1 st Day of Enrollment in Education School Level Designee Email 3 Case Manager informs Special Education Curriculum Specialist that out-of-state student has arrived Student's 1 st day of enrollment Case Manager Email 4 Case Manager sends the following to the parent: Parental Rights Notice of IEP Team Meeting Within 3 days of student's enrollment Case Manager Parent Rights Meeting Notice 5 Case Manager sends meeting invitation to the IEP Team Members.
+3 Case Manager informs Special Student's 1st Case Manager Email

+Education Curriculum Specialist that day of

+out-of-state student has arrived enrollment

+4 Case Manager sends the following to the parent: Parental Rights Notice of IEP Team Meeting Within 3 days of student's enrollment Case Manager Parent Rights Meeting Notice 5 Case Manager sends meeting invitation to the IEP Team Members.
 Immediately after confirming date with parent Case Manager Meeting Notice 6 The IEP Team Meeting is held for the team to determine whether or not to accept the out-of-state eligibility and IEP.
-If the team accepts the eligibility, the IEP is developed, if a current IEP did not come with the student.
+If the team accepts the eligibility, the IEP.
 If there is a current IEP, the team may develop a new IEP using information from the IEP developed in the prior district.
-Within 15 days of the student's enrollment Case Manager; IEP Team Members; Special Education Curriculum Specialist Out of state eligibility; IEP; Amendment Form; Meeting Minutes The team determines whether or not amendments are needed.
+The team determines whether or not amendments are needed.
 If amendments are needed, they are made in this meeting.
-Meeting Minutes capture the decisions 7 made in this meeting.
-Corre Marsara Maatin - Missia 7 If the team chooses not to accept the eligibility, the team refers the student for a comprehensive evaluation to At the meeting Case Manager; IEP Team Members; Meeting Minutes; Class Schedule for the Student
+Meeting Minutes capture the decisions made in this meeting.
+Within 15 days of the student's enrollment Case Manager; IEP Team Members; Special Education Curriculum Specialist Out of state eligibility; IEP; Amendment Form; Meeting Minutes 7 If the team chooses not to accept the eligibility, the team refers the student for a comprehensive evaluation to At the meeting Case Manager; IEP Team Members; Meeting Minutes; Class Schedule for the Student determine eligibility under Georgia Special Education Rules.
+This is considered an initial evaluation and the 60-day timelines apply.
+While awaiting the results, the student must be provided FAPE.
+Special Education Curriculum Specialist

-82

-determine eligibility under Georgia Special

-Special Education Rules.
-Education

-Curriculum

-This is considered an initial evaluation Specialist

-and the 60-day timelines apply.

-While awaiting the results, the student

-must be provided FAPE.